 Temple Rodef Shalom is a sacred community, of and for all ages of people.
 Many of our members have reached old age, or may soon reach it, or may have parents in those categories.
-As of 2011, the 50th anniversary of our congregation, we note that of all the adult members:
+In 2011, the 50th anniversary of our congregation, we noted that of all the adult members:

 This reality and the related health and care concerns that our members may have for themselves and for their families as they try to stay in their homes, make other living arrangements, or care for a family member means that we as temple members must work together to understand these needs and how best to support our extended family.